Why Do Borderlines Hurt the Ones They Love? A Therapist’s Guide to the Push-Pull Dynamic

 LAST UPDATED: APRIL 2026

 BPD relationships are governed by an intense push-pull dynamic fueled by abandonment terror, splitting, and nervous system dysregulation.
 People with BPD aren’t cruel by choice — their behaviors are survival strategies born from early relational trauma and neurological disruption.
-The closest attachment figures bear the emotional brunt because they trigger deep-seated fears of annihilation.
+The closest attachment figures bear the emotional brunt because they trigger the deepest fears of loss.
+Understanding why this happens is the first step toward healing — whether you’re in the relationship, leaving it, or recovering from a parent who had it.

 - The Central Paradox of the BPD Relationship